 4. The UDM provides the SMF id and the corresponding PDU Session id, S-NSSAI, DNN using Nudm_UECM_Get_Response to the NWDAF.

-5. The NWDAF sends Nsmf_EventExposure_Subscribe to the SMF, including the Event ID of UPF event exposure determined by NWDAF in step 2.
+5. The NWDAF sends Nsmf_EventExposure_Subscribe to the SMF, including the Event ID of UPF event exposure determined by NWDAF in step 2 and additional Direct Reporting indicating that the UPF should send the event notifications directly to NWDAF.
 The NWDAF requests SMF to represent NWDAF to perform data collection from UPF.

 6. The SMF responses to NWDAF for subscription.